pydata/xarray/doc/dask.rst

     rechunked.chunks

-If there are not consistent chunksizes between all the ararys in a dataset along a particular dimension, an exception is raised when you try to access ``.chunks``.
+If there are not consistent chunksizes between all the arrays in a dataset along a particular dimension, an exception is raised when you try to access ``.chunks``.

 .. note::

-    In the future, we would like to enable automatic alignment of dask chunksizes and automatic conversion of numpy arrays to dask (but not the other way around).
+    In the future, we would like to enable automatic alignment of dask chunksizes (but not the other way around).
 We might also require that all arrays in a dataset share the same chunking alignment.
-None of these are currently done.
+Neither of these are currently done.

 NumPy ufuncs like ``np.sin`` currently only work on eagerly evaluated arrays (this will change with the next major NumPy release).
 We have provided